jaydenmilne/GTT/README.md

 UPDATE 2018
 ===========
-This is mostly included for historical purposes.
-I wrote this while in high school, it was the first programming project I had that was more than one file!
+This is mostly up on GitHub so I can reminisce and laugh at it.
+I wrote this while in high school, it was my first multi-file programming project, and I really had no idea what I was doing.
+But I stumbled through it somehow!
-A lot of this code is really bad, but I like keeping it around to look back at where I was when I started programming.

 **Note that it is currently very broken on Windows 10 and high DPI displays** - maybe one day I'll patch it.

 GTT
 ===